 This gallery contains 51 photos.

-For a while there, I was beginning to think that men were so long-beaten-down by the “bear”-leggers, they had gotten conditioned to seeing only Carrie Underwood legs, as they seemed not to even glance my way.
+For a while there, I was beginning to think that men were so long-beaten-down by the bear-leggers, they had gotten conditioned to seeing only Carrie Underwood legs, as they seemed not to even glance my way.
 This just couldn’t be, I thought.

-That’s when I came to realize, oh, men are definitely looking.
+That’s when I came to realize, oh, men are most definitely looking.
 It’s just that they’ve become all Jason Bourne about it, adept at very discreetly surveilling a babe in pantyhose.
 These guys don’t miss a single delicate (but totally in-control) step, as Angela glides down streets, aisles and parking lots.

-They were seeing someone else doing what they probably secretly want to do, but wouldn’t, for fear of seeming out of place according to what they view as “just the way things are these days.”
+They were seeing someone else doing what they probably secretly want to do, but wouldn’t, for fear of seeming out of place according to what they viewed as “just the way things are these days.”

 Here’s the reality: Being out and about in sheer pantyhose — the most beautiful, delicately sensuous and decidedly feminine thing a woman could ever wear — has an effect on men (and many women), which can make the wearer feel like a million bucks because she is setting herself apart from the masses in the most classy and elegant of ways.